The Lafayette Hotel’s Guide to the New Orleans Arts District

 Choosing the Perfect Room

 Plan to spend most of your time exploring the city?
 Our cozy Petite Room is your best bet at the best price.
 Fancy a bit more space?
 Book an elegantly-appointed Deluxe Room or a streetside Balcony Room, where you can people-watch from high above St. Charles.
-Or spread out in style in our luxurious Suite, which has its own lovely parlor.
+Or spread out in style in our luxurious suite, which has a lovely parlor.

 If you’re staying at the Lafayette, getting around the Arts District is a breeze.
 You’re within walking distance of Gallery Row on Julia St., two of the city’s finest art museums and the world-renowned World War II Museum.